hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/authentication.md

 ﻿---
 title: "Authentication Overview"
-metaTitle: "Authentication and Authorization with Hasura | Hasura GraphQL Tutorial"
+metaTitle: "Authentication and Authorization with Hasura | GraphQL Unity Hasura Tutorial"
 metaDescription: "This part covers authentication, allowing our players to be unique users."
 ---